 If you’ve served our country and suffered Post-Traumatic Stress Disorder (PTSD) due to a service-related incident (in combat or otherwise), you may be entitled to VA disability payments and our North Carolina veterans PTSD lawyers can help.

 Our veterans benefits lawyers have served North Carolina veterans for decades.
-We have nearly 200 years of combined legal experience and are proud to serve those who have served our country.
+We have more than 220+ years of combined legal experience and are proud to serve those who have served our country.

 “Many of our attorneys and staff have close family connections to the military and we’re proud to serve North Carolina veterans.”

 -Gene Riddle, attorney and managing partner, Riddle & Brantley